 It shall be the policy of Bevill State Community College to use social media to educate, inform, and collaborate with its students, staff, faculty, stakeholders, and members of the communities it serves.
+Content is guided by the Public Relations Department.

 Bevill State expects its employees and students to be honest, respectful, and transparent in their social media communication as they would be in person and to respect privacy, confidentiality, and copyright laws.
-Posted content on the College's social media sites should always be accurate, concise, studentoriented, sensitive to diverse audiences, and respectful of the College and its constituents.
+Posted content on the college's social media sites should always be accurate, concise, student-oriented, sensitive to diverse audiences, and respectful of the college and its constituents.

 Individuals engaging in and communicating through official Bevill State social media outlets must agree to respect the terms of the College's social media policy and must understand that Bevill State officials have the right to remove any content that is deemed offensive, profane, inappropriate, of a threatening nature, or can be construed as a defamation of character.
 Bevill State reserves the right to block any individual who violates these guidelines.
 Bevill State is not responsible for posts or comments made by visitors using its social media outlets.
 Abusive content posted by visitors to Bevill State's social media outlets should be reported to the Public Relations Office immediately.
 Concerns about any content posted on any official social media outlet of the College should also be reported to the Public Relations Office.